 Simplifies saving money

-Although the numerous advantages of budgeting are apparent, there are also some things to watch for when using a budget.
+Although the numerous advantages of budgeting are apparent, there are also some things to watch for.
 The first is the temptation to spend more than planned, hoping to balance your finances in the future.
 Succumbing to this temptation can easily undermine the purpose of the budget, as you might end up repeating the same thing.
 This should be avoided by setting aside money for your “wants” and not going beyond that once it has been exhausted.

-Another thing is the fact that not everyone will have the patience or time to sit down weekly to make necessary budget adjustments.
+Another thing is that not everyone will have the patience or time to sit down weekly to make the necessary adjustments.
 If you fall into this category, a way out is to try the bi-weekly or monthly budgeting system.

 Create a Weekly Budget in 6 Easy Steps